 With so few ingredients, you could practically make these in your sleep.
-The recipe takes about 10 minutes—just throw all the ingredients in a food processor, combine on medium speed, then roll into bite-sized balls and coat in shredded coconut.
-It's healthy dessert you can eat on-the-go!
+The recipe takes about 10 minutes—just throw all the ingredients in a food processor, combine on medium speed, then roll into bite-size balls and coat in shredded coconut.
+It's healthy dessert you can eat on the go.

 It takes only five ingredients and 15 minutes to make this twist on the dessert—and it’s vegan.
-Plus, pecans are a good source of fiber and monounsaturated fats, so you can stock up on nutrients while you enjoy an evening (or any time of day) bite.
+Plus pecans are a good source of fiber and monounsaturated fats, so you can stock up on nutrients while you enjoy an evening bite.

 Why struggle with homemade pie crust when you can make these?
-Pumpkin, oats, almonds, and pumpkin pie spice makes them taste just like your mom's Thanksgiving dessert—but now you don't need a fork.
-Plus, rather than baking, they set in the fridge.
+Pumpkin, oats, almonds, and pumpkin pie spice make them taste just like your Mom's Thanksgiving dessert—but now you don't need a fork.
+And rather than baking, they set in the fridge.